 How Does an SBA Disaster Loan Work?

-In general, SBA disaster recovery loans are available for businesses and individuals who have had losses from a U.S. disaster.
-The SBA provides low-interest, long-term loans "to repair or replace uninsured or underinsured disaster-damaged property."
-Interest rates are capped at 4 percent, and the term can be up to 30 years.
+In general, SBA disaster recovery loans are available for businesses and individuals that have had losses from a U.S. disaster.

 SBA disaster loans come in two forms:

-- Physical Disaster Loans to replace or repair physical damage.
+- Physical disaster loans: These are used to replace or repair physical damage.
 Physical property includes real property (land and buildings), machinery and equipment, fixtures, inventory, and leasehold improvements.

 What Do I Need to Do Before Applying?

-Second, you will need to submit a claim to your insurance company and get started on the process of determining what they will pay you.
+Next, you may need to submit a claim to your insurance company and get started with the process of determining what they will pay you.

 The SBA will only pay for damage that is not covered by insurance, but you can begin the loan process before you know the amount repaid by insurance.
-According to FEMA (the Federal Emergency Management Agency), the SBA will "consider making a loan for the total loss up to its loan limits, provided the borrower agrees to use insurance proceeds to reduce or repay their SBA loan."
+You may be able to apply for the SBA loan and agree to use insurance proceeds to repay or reduce it.

 How Do I Submit a Disaster Loan Application?

-- You can apply in person at the SBA booth a local disaster relief center, set up immediately after most disasters.
+- Apply in person at an SBA booth at a local disaster relief center (often set up immediately after most disasters) or at a local SBA office

 What Information Do I Need for My Application?